-We are now in a position to compute the Pontryagin class of $M_4$.
-First, let us translate the image of $H^\ast(BSpin(9))$ under $\tilde{f}$, obtained in Lemma \ref{qimagelemmaq}, in terms of Pontryagin classes by using the conversion formulas (\ref{pqforeq}). \begin{lemma} \end{lemma} Now by (\ref{tangentdecomeq}), we know that
+We are now in a position to compute the Pontryagin numbers of $M_4$.
+First, let us translate the image of $H^\ast(BSpin(9))$ under $\tilde{f}$, obtained in Lemma \ref{qimagelemmaq}, in terms of Pontryagin classes by using the conversion formulas (\ref{pqforeq}). \begin{lemma} \end{lemma} By (\ref{tangentdecomeq}), we know that